bmmanson/link-rank-v1/README.md

-This is a Hacker News clone I'm building with React, Node and SQL.
+A Hacker News clone, built with React, Node and SQL